The UK benefits from one of the world’s most developed markets for vehicle adaptations and Wheelchair Accessible Vehicles (WAVs).

-The most important dimensions to measure are:
+The most important specifications to check are:

 • The seated height of the wheelchair user;